paulbatum/mobile-services-xamarin-pcl/README.md

 Mobile Services + Xamarin + PCL
 ===========================

+#### Note: This tutorial is somewhat out of date.
+The easiest way to get started with doing mobile development on Azure is with the Mobile Apps features of Azure App Service.
+There is a [Xamarin.Forms tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-xamarin-forms-get-started/) that has the correct PCL structure and its much easier than following this tutorial.

 This is a simple tutorial on how to use Mobile Services from a cross platform project using Xamarin, with a focus on using Portable Class Libraries (PCL) to make it easier to share code.

 ### Prerequisites